chrisjsewell/ipypublish/docs/source/sphinx_ext_notebook.rst

 Usage
 -----

-The key addition to the configuration file (conf.py) is:
+The key addition to the sphinx configuration file (conf.py) is:

 .. code-block:: python

     extensions = [
-        'sphinx.ext.mathjax',
-        'ipypublish.sphinx.notebook',
-        'sphinxcontrib.bibtex'
+        'ipypublish.sphinx.notebook'
     ]

 The extension is also pre-configured to convert .Rmd files,